ZeroPhone/newsletter/survey.md

 permalink: /survey/
 ---

 Here's a short survey you can fill out to help us understand what we could do to improve this project.
-All the fields are optional, feel free to skip questions if you can't think of an answer.
+All fields are optional, feel free to skip questions if you can't think of an answer.

 <form id="contact-form" class="form-horizontal" action="https://getsimpleform.com/messages?form_api_token=6593bd835ac595aa3f0a58bbdff4773a" method="POST" enctype="multipart/form-data">